Immune Checkpoint Inhibitors for Mesothelioma

 Typical treatments for skin issues include topical steroids and antihistamines for mild cases.
 Oral steroids can be used to manage more serious skin side effects.

-Autoimmune colitis — an inflammation of the lining of the colon — occurs in approximately 25 percent of patients taking Yervoy and less than 5 percent of people receiving anti-PD-1 or anti-PD-L1 single-drug therapy.
+Autoimmune colitis — an inflammation of the colon’s lining — occurs in approximately 25 percent of patients taking Yervoy and less than 5 percent of people receiving anti-PD-1 or anti-PD-L1 single-drug therapy.

-This side effect can be life threatening, so if you experience any changes in bowel habits, report this to your oncologist right away.
+This side effect can be life-threatening, so if you experience any changes in bowel habits, report this to your oncologist immediately.

 Mild cases can be managed with hydration and anti-diarrheal medication.
 More severe cases always require oral steroids.

-This is different from diarrhea because of cytotoxic chemotherapy, which can be managed with oral hydration, electrolytes and antidiarrheal drugs.
+This differs from diarrhea because cytotoxic chemotherapy can be managed with oral hydration, electrolytes and antidiarrheal drugs.

 Between 2 to 5 percent of people treated with immune checkpoint inhibitors experience life-threatening pneumonitis or inflammation in the lungs.